Best Halloween Events in the U.S.

 The Great Jack O'Lantern Blaze in New York

-This not-to-be-missed event is without a doubt the largest Halloween themed ticketed celebration in New York, if not in the entire country.
-Having received national citation as the most unique Halloween happening, The Great Jack O'Lantern Blaze is recommended for all ages.
-Now is your chance to wander along Van Cortlandt Manor in Croton-on-Hudson, to see more than 7,000 illuminated jack o'lanterns.
-Blaze kicks off on September 30 and goes through the middle of November.
-However, note that every night sells out, so don't think twice booking your ticket if you want to witness this in person.
+This event is without a doubt the largest Halloween themed ticketed celebration in New York, if not in the entire country.
+Having received national citation as the most unique Halloween event, you can now wander along Van Cortlandt Manor in Croton-on-Hudson to see more than 7,000 illuminated jack o'lanterns.
+Blaze kicks off on September 30 and goes through until 25th of November.
+Note that every night sells out easily, so don't think twice booking your ticket if you want to experience this in person.